 This isn’t officially sanctioned Mailchimp advice.
 But I think you’ve got a chance of doing something much better than submitting an application and resume, and you’ll increase your odds of success.

-If I were you and I wanted to land a job at Mailchimp, I’d research the company, read up on the openings, and build a great profile to showcase skills and tools relevant to the role.
+If I were you and I wanted to land a job at Mailchimp, I’d research the company, read up on the openings, and build a great pitch to showcase skills and tools relevant to the role.
 (I’d even do this if they didn’t have an opening that seemed to fit me perfectly.
 See if they’ll create a role for you!)

 Then I’d find the hiring manager’s email address and send them a one-of-a-kind pitch on your three favorite things about the company, the three main things you could do for them, a little project you created to demonstrate it, and how they can follow-up if interested.